-Fortunately, that’s not very difficult and can be done from your existing seller account, just file an application to sell, provide all the requested information and documents, and wait for the approval.
+Fortunately, that’s not very difficult for new entrepreneurs who, after learning how to use Amazon Seller Central for beginners, can accomplish this from their new seller account.
+Just file an application to sell, provide all the requested information and documents, and wait for approval.
 You will be able to manage all your marketplaces from the same seller account, which is awesome!

 What comes next is a challenge for many Amazon sellers… and not many people manage it right.

 In all the EU marketplaces, there is an additional TAX (included in the product price), called the VAT – Value Added Tax.

 - 20% in France

 - 21% in Spain

 This needs to be collected and paid in the country that you do FBA in, not the country you sell in because you can send your inventory to the UK, for example, in FBA, but sell on all existing marketplaces.
 Amazon will fulfill orders across Europe from your FBA inventory in the UK.
 This is great, right?